EbookFoundation/free-programming-books-search/README.md

 ## Deployment
 1. First, make sure that you the local folder containing the files has a remote configured called "origin".
-a.
-If you aren't sure, navigate to the folder using Git (type "cd", then drag and drop folder in to Git command line.).
+1. If you aren't sure, navigate to the folder using Git (type "cd", then drag and drop folder in to Git command line.).
-b.
-Type `git init`
+2. Type `git init`
-c.
-Type `git remote add origin <repo url>`,replacing <repo url> with the url of your github repository.
+3. Type `git remote add origin <repo url>`,replacing <repo url> with the url of your github repository.
 2. Now, run `npm run deploy`.
 3. This should deploy your code to "https:<username>.github.io/free-programming-books-search/"